rcwkan/microservices/README.md

 #### Openliberty
 #### What I like:
 - Devlopment mode supports hot reload
-- Guides with online lib environment provided.
+- Guides with online Lab environment provided.

 #### What I don't like:
 - Flexiablility